 iptables application, and allows you to open or close ports without the use of the

-The following example includes two rules to add to the
+The following example includes two rules that you can add to the

-/etc/apf/conf.apf file to allow HTTP and HTTPS access to your system:
+/etc/apf/conf.apf file in order to allow HTTP and HTTPS access to your system:

 The following example includes